-Most air conditioner problems have a relatively straightforward solution that you can enact to get your cooling system up and running again in no time.
+Most air conditioner problems have a relatively straightforward solution that you can enact to get your central air conditioner up and running again.

 For more serious problems, you will have to call on the services of a trained HVAC contractor, who will likely be able to provide you with a solution that suits your needs and bank balance.